strohs/brewery-microservices/README.md

 Brewery Microservices
 ======================================================================================================================
-A sample microservices project running on Spring Boot / Spring Cloud / MySQL / Artemis JMS and Docker.
+A sample microservices project running on Spring Boot / Spring Cloud / MySQL / Artemis JMS / Docker.

-This project simulates functionality of an order management / inventory management system of a "brewery" using a microservices architecture.
+This project simulates functionality of an order management / inventory management system of a beer brewery using a microservices architecture.
+Services use message queues to communicate and maintain state as a beer order moves through the system.

 It consists of three primary services: